pinecoders/pinecoders.github.io/books/README.md

 **Advances in Financial Machine Learning**, Marcos Lopez de Prado
 Whereas Davey's approach is small-scale, Prado writes about building larger-scale systems using bid data, for example.
 But he covers essential areas of systems trading with a fresh and realistic perspective that will be useful, even to traders building smaller-scale systems.
 Includes a section on how to avoid pitfalls in backtesting.

+**Quantitative Trading**, Ernest P. Chan
+This book is similar to the Kevin Davey book, but written by a quant.
+Chan paints broad strokes in discussing many of the facets of running a small-scale automated operation.

 **Professional Automated Trading: Theory and Practice**, Eugene A. Durenard
-Durenard explains how he develops large-scale adaptive systems using LISP.
+Durenard explains how he develops medium-scale adaptive systems using LISP.
 Plenty examples of code.
 Good concepts by a real practicioner.